Black History Landmarks In Hampton Roads

 The West Point Marker, African American Civil War Memorial

 The monument depicts Sergeant William H. Carney, a Norfolk native who, while badly wounded, saved the US flag from capture.
 He was one of the first black soldiers to receive the Medal of Honor.
 It is a lasting tribute to those brave men who fought and died for freedom.

-Opened in 1919, it is one of the only theaters in Virginia to be financed, designed, and built exclusively by African Americans.
-It's named after Crispus Attucks, a black man killed in the Boston Massacre of 1770 who was the first casualty of the American Revolution.
+Opened in 1919, the Attucks Theatre is one of the only theaters in Virginia to be financed, designed, and built exclusively by African Americans.
+It’s named after Crispus Attucks, a black man killed in the Boston Massacre of 1770 who was the first casualty of the American Revolution.

 The Emanuel A.M.E Church congregation has a long history dating back to 1772.
 It was not only a place to worship for African Americans but a stop on the Underground Railroad.
 The church is the second oldest church building in the city of Portsmouth.

-Prominent local African Americans are in their final resting place here such as I.C.
+Prominent local African Americans are in their final resting place at Fisher’s Hill Cemetary such as I.C.
 Norcom, Jeffry Wilson, Ida Barbour, and others.
 This is one of 3 all black adjoining cemeteries.
-Medal of Honor Monument - at intersection of High Street and Water Street This monument honors 11 African American soldiers who received the Medal of Honor during the civil war.
+The Medal of Honor Monument, at the intersection of High Street and Water Street, honors 11 African American soldiers who received the Medal of Honor during the civil war.
 These brave men rushed in to take control of the nations colors from one of their dying comrades.

 Truxtun Historic District

-The district was the nation’s first government funded housing district built exclusively for African Americans.
+The Truxtun Historic District was the nation’s first government funded housing district built exclusively for African Americans.
 Construction began in 1910 on 250 homes.
 A school was also built on these grounds but was demolished in 1990.
 Today many of the descendents of the original owners live in the homes.